ahlamaltobiti7/4-DC-Motors-Control-using-Arduino-Uno-and-L293D-Motor-Driver/README.md

 ---

 ## Step 3 – Turn Right

-The left-side motors rotate forward while the right-side motors rotate backward.
+One group of motors rotates forward while the opposite group rotates backward to execute a turn.

 **Duration:** 30 Seconds

 ---

 ## Step 4 – Turn Left

-The right-side motors rotate forward while the left-side motors rotate backward.
+The motor rotation directions are swapped between groups to reverse the turn direction.

 **Duration:** 30 Seconds

 ---

 ## Step 5 – Stop

 All motors stop before repeating the movement sequence.